Superstition: Animals

 There are many different animals around the world that have been tied to superstitions.
-People in the West are familiar with the omen of a black cat crossing one’s path.
-Locomotive engineers believe a hare crossing one’s path is bad luck.
-According to the International Union for Conservation of Nature (IUCN) the giant anteater (Myrmecophaga tridactyla) is targeted by motorists in regions of Brazil who don’t want the creature to cross in front of them and give them bad luck.
+People in the West are familiar with the omen of a black cat crossing one's path.
+Locomotive engineers believe a hare crossing one's path is bad luck.
+According to the International Union for Conservation of Nature (IUCN) the giant anteater (Myrmecophaga tridactyla) is targeted by motorists in regions of Brazil who do not want the creature to cross in front of them and give them bad luck.

+The northern cardinal (Cardinalis cardinalis) is associated with receiving visits from heaven according to old folklore.
+With its name linked to cardinals of the Roman Catholic Church, sightings of the symbolic bird indicate positivity and hope, as described in the quote "Cardinals appear when Angels are near".

 Numbers

 Certain numbers hold significance for particular cultures and communities.
 It is common for buildings to omit certain floors on their elevator panels and there are specific terms for people with severe aversions to specific numbers.
 Triskaidekaphobia, for example, is the fear of the number 13.
+Similarly, the number 4 is avoided in many contexts in East Asia, due to the (near-)homophony between the words 四 "four" (Mandarin sì) and 死 "death" (sǐ) in Chinese and languages influenced by it.
+This is known as tetraphobia (from Ancient Greek τετράς (tetrás) 'four' and φόβος (phóbos) 'fear').
+A widespread superstition is fear of the number 666, given as the number of the beast in the biblical Book of Revelation.
+This fear is called hexakosioihexekontahexaphobia.

 Objects

 There are many objects tied to superstitions.
-During the Great Depression, it was common for people to carry a rabbit’s foot around with them.
-During the Coronavirus epidemic, people in parts of Indonesia made tetek melek, a traditional homemade mask made of coconut palm fronds, which was hung in doorways to keep occupants safe.
+During the Great Depression, it was common for people to carry a rabbit's foot around with them.
+During the Coronavirus pandemic, people in parts of Indonesia made tetek melek, a traditional homemade mask made of coconut palm fronds, which was hung in doorways to keep occupants safe.

-According to superstitions breaking a mirror is said to bring seven years of bad luck.
-From ancient Roman to Northern India, mirrors have been handled with care, or sometimes avoided all together.
+According to superstitions, breaking a mirror is said to bring seven years of bad luck.
+From ancient Rome to Northern India, mirrors have been handled with care, or sometimes avoided all together.

 Horseshoes have long been considered lucky.
 Opinion is divided as to which way up the horseshoe ought to be nailed.
 Some say the ends should point up, so that the horseshoe catches the luck, and that the ends pointing down allow the good luck to be lost; others say they should point down, so that the luck is poured upon those entering the home.

 Superstitious sailors believe that nailing a horseshoe to the mast will help their vessel avoid storms.

-In China yarrow and tortoiseshell are considered lucky and brooms have a number of superstitions attached to them.
+In China, yarrow and tortoiseshell are considered lucky and brooms have a number of superstitions attached to them.
 It is considered bad luck to use a broom within three days of the new year as this will sweep away good luck.